mvneerven/xo/md/exo/index.md

 * Create and include your own control libraries.
 * Complete freedom for Frontend Devs: customize styling, validation, navigation, progress indication, etc.
 * Get typed JSON post data or sync to a data model (optionally using JSON Schema)
-* All HTML5 controls included, plus a large number of custom controls, including wrappers for the Ace Code Editor wrapp, the CkEditor WYSIWYG/HTML editor
+* All HTML5 controls included, plus a large number of custom controls, including wrappers for the Ace Code Editor, the CkEditor WYSIWYG/HTML editor, Leaflet Openstreetmap control, etc.
-* Autocompletion (using standard HTML5 DataLists, fixed lists, or dynamic API searches)
+* Autocompletion (using standard HTML5 DataLists & more, fixed lists, or dynamic API searches)
 * Customizable built-in validation, navigation, progress indication types (or roll your own using the addins interface)

 # See Also: